apostrophecms/apostrophe-documentation/tutorials/core-concepts/07-front-end-assets/02-lean-frontend-assets.md

 This just works.
 This module pushes js and css assets specified in your `apostrophe-assets` configuration as if `when: 'lean'` is set for them, so that these assets are available to everyone, unless `when` is explicitly set to a different value.
 Note that for legacy reasons, `when: 'always'` *does not* push assets to everyone in the presence of this module.

+{% hint style='info' %}
-> Important: if your `site.less` refers to LESS variables that come from Apostrophe, i.e. those with an `@apos` prefix, your LESS will not compile successfully since these will not be present.
+**Important:** if your `site.less` refers to LESS variables that come from Apostrophe, i.e. those with an `@apos` prefix, your LESS will not compile successfully since these will not be present.
 If you see errors of this kind, stop using `@apos` variables in your LESS code.
+{% endhint %}

 ### Tips